ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 We recommend using `zero` for production code, to reduce the risk of a logic bug leading to a security vulnerability.

-The setting `-ftrivial-auto-var-init=pattern` is sometimes useful when generating instrumented test code.
-However, the `pattern` value can interfere with *other* tools that are being used to monitor instrumented test code.
-For example, the `pattern` value interferes with `-fsanitize=memory` in clang 17.0.1.
-Due to these conflicts, the `pattern` value is not universally recommended for generating instrumented test code.
+This setting can sometimes interfere with other tools that are being used to monitor executable code, since it is expressly setting a value that was not set by the source code.

 <!-- More information
 https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html#index-ftrivial-auto-var-init